benaskins/simplegraph/README.txt

 == Description

-Simple cross-browser javascript graphs using Raphael and jQuery.
+Simple javascript graphs using Raphael and jQuery.

 Based on the Raphael analytics example (http://raphaeljs.com/analytics.html) by Dmitry Baranovskiy